MQ-Modernization-demo/mq01-src/README.md

 task.tekton.dev/mq-tag configured
 ```

-We're now ready to build our queue manager.
+We now have a Tekton pipeline that we can use to build our queue manager, `mq01`.

 ---

 ## Customize pipeline

 Before we can run the Tekton pipeline to build the queue manager, we need to
-customize the `mq-dev-pipelinerun.yaml` file that will run the pipeline on the
+customize the **pipelinerun** YAML using our previously defined `$GITORG`
-source repository identified by our `$GITORG` environment variable.
-Feel free to
+environment variable.
+Feel free to inspect the `mq-dev-pipelinerun.yaml` YAML
-inspect this YAML file before and after the customization below.
+file before and after the customization step shown below.

 Issue the following command: